Best practices for second-generation Car-Parrinello ab initio molecular dynamics with CP2K/Quickstep: Born--Oppenheimer pre-equilibration

 The initial BOMD reads as follows (please consult the online manual at \texttt{https://manual.cp2k.org} for details).

-There are a few subtleties concerning the \texttt{RESTART\_HISTORY}.
-Above all, one must ensure that sufficient previous DMs are stored.
-Also, using \texttt{EXTRAPOLATION ASPC} causes \texttt{BACKUP\_COPIES} to always be \texttt{EXTRAPOLATION\_ORDER + 2}.
-Furthermore, with \texttt{EACH 1 1 0}, it is ensured that the DM is only stored after whole AIMD steps, and during the self-consistent field (SCF) cycle.
+The \texttt{RESTART\_HISTORY} block is essential for a clean transition from BOMD to CP2G.
+It must store enough previous DMs for the chosen always-stable predictor-corrector (ASPC) order.
+With \texttt{EXTRAPOLATION ASPC}, \texttt{BACKUP\_COPIES} should therefore be set to \texttt{EXTRAPOLATION\_ORDER + 2}.
+The setting \texttt{EACH 1 1 0} writes DMs only after completed AIMD steps and not during the intermediate SCF cycles, which avoids inconsistent history restarts.

-At this stage, the evolution of nuclear temperature over time resembles Fig.~1.
-Since we are still in the pre-equilibration phase, this is good enough to proceed.
-Whenever the initial structure is already sufficiently equilibrated at the DFT level, this step can simply be omitted.
+At this stage, the nuclear temperature should show the behavior illustrated in Figure~\ref{fig:bomd}.
+If the initial structure is already equilibrated at the DFT level and a consistent DM history is available, this pre-equilibration step can be shortened or omitted.